CarlottaTagliaro/SharedNotes/Secure Cloud Computing/markdown/SCC_4.md

 Another useful resource is the **CVE** database, which are basically related to software versions (e.g. vulnerabilities of older versions that should have been patched).
 The idea of a CVE is to highlight a way that an attacker could use to break into a system and rise awareness in the community.

+In order to detect attacks and defend systems, one of the most effective techniques is using data.
+Not restricted to cloud architectures, defenders can use firewalls, logs, ids etc. Is there a new attack surface that the cloud adds?
+Mainly the identity: the processing and the other things you use don't differ from the local scenario.
+When it comes to hybrid deployments, often times security decisions are taken based on the price.
+The cloud adds flexibility and resources, but then each customer decides where to place end-points, data etc. especially taking into consideration money.

+Security Information and event management (SIEM), evolution over time.
+Many times tools are running on premise, not really on cloud: defensive infrastructures for companies are often like Frankenstein.
+SIEMs are basically big data analysis tools focused on security.
+Parameters differentiating them are about flexibility, expressiveness, quality of rules, accuracy, signature/anomaly based...
+In dealing with this huge amount of data machine learning is a powerful solution and it is also were academy should push to find good solutions.

+Typical questions at an exam are:

+* who is responsible is certain cloud architectures;
+* against what should you defend;
+* how do you detect and mitigate a specific type of attack.

+For the assignment, each pair needs to implement 5 techniques on Azure, that is create and account, create a few VMs, preforming monitoring, launch attacks, show that the monitoring worked.
+2 weeks deadline from Monday 5th.